Back to Recipes

 Storage

-• Refrigerator: Up to 1 week in airtight container
+• Refrigerator: Up to 1-2 weeks in airtight container

-• Freezer: Up to 3 months (thaw overnight)
+• Freezer: Up to 3 months (thaw overnight in fridge)

-Variations
+Recipe Variations

-Honey Garlic Stir-Fry Sauce
+Best Honey Garlic Stir-Fry Sauce Recipe

-Honey Garlic Stir-Fry Sauce
+Best Honey Garlic Stir-Fry Sauce Recipe

 This honey garlic sauce is the secret to restaurant-quality stir-fries at home that taste better than takeout.
 The combination of golden honey, soy sauce, rice vinegar, and fresh garlic creates layers of sweet, savory, and tangy flavor that coat noodles and proteins beautifully.
 Fresh ginger adds warmth while toasted sesame oil provides that distinctive Asian aroma everyone loves.
 Unlike bottled stir-fry sauces loaded with sodium and preservatives, this homemade version uses real ingredients and can be customized to your preferences.
 Make a batch weekly and store refrigerated for instant stir-fry meals whenever you need them.
 Just add your choice of protein and vegetables, toss with the sauce, and dinner is ready in minutes.
 The sauce caramelizes beautifully when cooked.